-Lake Muskoka region in Ontario is famous for its cottage country.
+The Muskoka region in Ontario is one of Canada’s most famous cottage regions.
 The area hosts more lakes than you can count, and all the rivers connecting them.
 For those who love to be on the water, Muskoka, as it’s commonly referred to, is heaven.
 Many of Canada’s rich and famous have properties in the Muskoka, Ontario region.
-And during the summer months, the small, sleepy towns in the region explode into huge hubs that cater to the thousands of cottage goers and weekend day trippers that make their way north to experience gorgeous, endless, nature.
+And during the summer months, the small, sleepy towns in the region explode into huge hubs that cater to the thousands of cottage goers and weekend day-trippers that make their way north to experience gorgeous, endless, nature.
 One of these small towns is Bala, Ontario.
 Bala is one of the key hubs of Ontario’s cottage country.
 Bala, Ontario is more than just a place to launch a canoe.
 There are a lot of reasons to visit Bala, Ontario, but our favorite is the annual Bala Cranberry Festival.

 About Bala, Ontario